John Florio: Ben Jonson

 Another of Florio's tasks at court was to interview and select musicians, often Italian ones, who were seeking an introduction at court.
-Ottaviano Lotti, for example, in 1606 asked Florio to assist with his influence a musician, who wishes to obtain employment at court.
+Ottaviano Lotti, for example, in 1606 asked Florio to assist with his influence on a musician who wished to obtain employment at court.
 They arranged a supper-party with the idea of inducing Florio to introduce the musician and his lyre at court.
 This shows not only another accomplishment Florio added in his career, but also another talent: his musical competence.
 The importance and influence which Florio's established reputation and his court position gave him are illustrated by the fact that books were now dedicated to him.
 These dedications reveal that he had some association during these years with Nicholas Breton, Ben Jonson, and Thomas Thorpe.
 John Florio's friendship with Ben Jonson is of great interest and importance.
 It is well-attested by an inscription written in Ben's own hand upon the fly-leaf of a copy of Volpone which is now in the British Museum: "To his louing Father, & worthy Freind, Mr John Florio: The ayde of his Muses.
 Ben: Jonson seales this testemony of Freindship, & Loue."
 The word "Father" which the dramatist uses in addressing his friend, suggests not only the disparity in their ages.
 It most importantly implies some suggestion of discipleship, with a more striking tribute by speaking of him as "The ayde of his Muses".

 Thomas Thorpe

 Thomas Thorpe, in 1610, published a translation from Epictetus his Manuall.
 He dedicated this work to Florio, reminding him that he had procured a patron for an earlier work of John Healey's His apprentises essay, and hoping that he would do the same by this one.
 In the three existing dedications by Thorpe, other than that to W. H., the first is addressed to Florio, the two others to the Earl of Pembroke, while the other, some years before, is addressed to the editor, Edward Blount.

 We thus have Thorpe's evidence that Florio procured him the Pembroke's patronage.
 He also did the same for John Healey.
-Florio secured the patronage of William Herbert, 3rd Earl of Pembroke for Healey's The Discovery of a New World.
-This work was an extremely free and humour version of the "Latin Mundus Alter ed Idem", a satire of England.
+Florio secured the patronage of William Herbert, 3rd Earl of Pembroke, for Healey's The Discovery of a New World.
+This work was an extremely free and humorous version of the "Latin Mundus Alter ed Idem", a satire of England.
 Moreover, in 1609, John Florio gave to Thomas Thorpe his translation of Healey's Discovery of a New World.